xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

+When you are finished:
+1. share and recieve your partner's code (for Ex.
+5 & 6)
-When you are finished create a PR with the following title: `Ex.
-6: Random Number`.
+2. create a PR (XPX-MMC fork) with the following title: `Ex.
+5 & 6: Number Builder & Random Number `.

 # Ex.
 7 Car Counter
 Create a React component called `CarCounter`.
 This component keeps track of the number of times the Ford, Toyota and Chevy button have been pressed.
 It also keeps track of the total count.